cocagne/paxos/README.md

 -------

 As this library serves to provide correctness guarantees to higher-level consumers, this library's testing must be comprehensive and exhaustive.
-The +test+ directory of the root source code repository contains the unittest files used to excersise the implementation.
+The `test` directory of the root source code repository contains the unittest files used to excersise the implementation.